Q. What are RISING's terms & conditions of sale?

 A. Our full terms and conditions can be viewed here.

 Q. I can no longer attend my event because I’m unwell or due to COVID-19 restrictions.
 Can I get a refund or reschedule?

 A. We have a flexible ticketing policy which allows you to reschedule your session or request a refund.
 Please refer to our COVID-Safe page for information about RISING’s COVID-19 policies and planning.

-Q. Can I buy a ticket to the Patricia Piccinini exhibition in person, on the day?
+Q. Can I buy a ticket to the Patricia Piccinini exhibition on the day?